-The VOTEC department offers two major programs: (1) Occupational and Extension Education, and (2) Agricultural Technology.
-These programs are flexible and provide seven areas of professional concentration.
-Certain concentrations may be completed either as (1) a major in this department, or (2) a dual major combined with another program at the University, and/or (3) without having to attend the University campus on a full-time basis.
-Courses of general interest are available to students majoring in other programs in the University.
+The VOTEC department offers three major programs: (1) Occupational and Extension Education, (2) Home Economics Education and (3) Agricultural and Energy Technology.
+These programs are flexible and provide several areas of professional concentration.
+Certain concentrations may be completed either as a major in this department, or as a teacher certification option combined with another program at the University.
+The requirements of some VOTEC programs can be met without having to attend the University campus on a full-time basis.
+Courses of general interest are available to all students in the University.

-OCCUPATIONAL AND EXTENSION EDUCATION Five areas of concentration prepare students for teaching certification.
-One concentration prepares students for adult education responsibilities in governmental agencies, private organizations, business, or industry.
-Prior to the beginning of their junior year, students desiring teacher certification must apply for admission to teacher education, and students desiring to complete the Extension Education concentration must declare their intent.
+OCCUPATIONAL AND EXTENSION EDUCATION Three occupational areas of concentration (Agriculture and Natural Resources, Industry, and Health) prepare students for teaching certification.
+Extension Education prepares students for adult education responsibilities in governmental agencies, private organizations, business, and industry.
+Prior to the beginning of their junior year, students desiring teacher certification must apply for admission to teacher education, students choosing the Extension Education concentration must declare their intent.
 Contact the Department office, 108 Agricultural Engineering Building.

 Teacher certification concentrations are offered in cooperation with the College of Education and Social Services.
-Selected programs have been approved under the Vermont State Department of Education's Program Approval Plan and have reciprocity certification in selected states.
-Selected courses in the College of Education and Social Services will be included in teacher certification concentrations.
+Selected programs have been approved under the Vermont State Department of Education Program Approval Plan and have reciprocity certification in selected states.
+Courses in the College of Education and Social Services will be included in teacher certification concentrations.